TheRedBrain/overhauled-damage/README.md

 Piercing and slashing damage can apply bleeding build-up.\
 Taking physical or lightning damage adds to the stagger build-up.

+Damage can be 'true damage', which means it is not reduced by armor or other resistances.

 ### Wait, what are "Effect build-ups"?
 Build-ups are a value just like health, which is normally 0.
 Attacks can apply build-ups to the player (or other entities).
 When a build-up reaches a threshold, the corresponding status effect is applied and the build-up is set to 0.
 Build-ups are also lowered over time.